pat2903/Hack-The-Burgh-2023/README.md

-# Hack The Burgh 2023
+# Hack The Burgh 2023 SDG Task

 This is a solution to the Sustainable Development Goals challenge.